 What’s worse is that even a poor mouth guard choice might not save you from these problems.
-Below is a glance at things you should keep an eye out for when purchasing an athletic mouth guard in order to keep your mouth safe.
+Below, at a glance, is everything you should keep an eye out for when purchasing an athletic mouth guard in order to keep your mouth safe.

 Additionally, they are:

 - Custom fit to your unique dental anatomy

 - Offer better protection than store bought guards